Santa Clarita Hit and Run Attorney, Criminal Defense Lawyer

 § 20002.
 Duty where property damaged, Hit and Run:

-(a) The driver of any vehicle involved in an accident resulting only in damage to any property, including
+(a) The driver of any vehicle involved in an accident resulting only in damage to any property,

-otherwise jeopardize the safety of other motorists.
+or otherwise jeopardize the safety of other motorists.
 Moving the vehicle in accordance with this

 subdivision does not affect the question of fault.
 The driver shall also immediately do either of the